ShaiRnD/JSCrashCourse/3BirdFinalProject/bird-project-requirements.md

 * The project includes a client and a server
 * The client represent the scooter itself
-* The server will service the scooter and users
+* The server will service the scooters and users

 ## Actions the client must support:
 * `register` - Registers a new scooter with the server